IBM/opensource-ai-workshop/docs/lab-2/README.md

 write me out conways game of life using pygame
 ```

+!!! note
+    If you don't know what Conway's Game of Life is, take a look [here](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) or
+    raise your hand, I'm betting the TA's would love to talk to you about it. 😁

 Now granite-code should start giving you a good suggestion here, it should look something like:
 ![gameoflife_v1](../images/gameoflife_v1.png)